|June 28, 2016||Filled under Creations, In The News, Life|

-I am looking for the NAME and catching and clear description for this tunic or dress (you name it!).
+I am looking for the name and short and clear description for this blanket.
 In English only please ;o)

 Have a Fun and Good luck!

 P.S.: If you are not interesting in this contest, please feel to leave comments anyway.
 I just love to receive them and every comment is much appreciated!!
 Well, I bet You know ;o)